 - In William Goldman's Brothers, the lesser-known sequel to Marathon Man, it turns out Scylla's not dead after all: he just got really great plastic surgery and now comes back to warn Babe about ANDROID TWIN BOMBS THREATENING THE ENTIRE WORLD.
 He's also straight now.

 - In the March Upcountry series, the hero has to (eventually) hide from his mother's enemies, so he gets plastic surgery turning him from a tall, thin, blond bishie into a short, stocky Asian.
 He even gets plastic surgery on his DNA.

 - Averted in The City Of Silent Revolvers.
 The protagonist and his counterpart are similar enough that a simple nose job is enough to make one look exactly like the other.

-- In the Vorkosigan Saga, Ellie has plastic surgery to give her a new face after hers is burned off by a plasma arc leaving a "face like a boiled onion."
+- In the Vorkosigan Saga, Elli Quinn has plastic surgery to give her a new face after hers is burned off by a plasma arc leaving a "face like a boiled onion."
 The end result of the work causes some problems for her, as the new face is pretty enough to make many dismiss her as a useless "pretty face" instead of an experienced mercenary soldier.